EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `evaporation_Snyder2000`: calculates the bare soil evaporation using relative drying rate of soil
+- `evaporation_Snyder2000`: Bare soil evaporation using the relative drying rate of soil following Snyder (2000).

-- `evaporation_bareFraction`: calculates the bare soil evaporation from 1-frac_vegetation of the grid &amp; PET_evaporation
+- `evaporation_bareFraction`: Bare soil evaporation from the non-vegetated fraction of the grid as a linear function of soil moisture and potential evaporation.

-- `evaporation_demandSupply`: calculates the bare soil evaporation from demand-supply limited approach.
+- `evaporation_demandSupply`: Bare soil evaporation using a demand-supply limited approach.

-- `evaporation_fAPAR`: calculates the bare soil evaporation from 1-fAPAR &amp; PET soil
+- `evaporation_fAPAR`: Bare soil evaporation from the non-absorbed fAPAR (as a proxy for vegetation fraction) and potential evaporation.

-- `evaporation_none`: sets the soil evaporation to zero
+- `evaporation_none`: Bare soil evaporation set to 0.

-- `evaporation_vegFraction`: calculates the bare soil evaporation from 1-frac_vegetation &amp; PET soil
+- `evaporation_vegFraction`: Bare soil evaporation from the non-vegetated fraction and potential evaporation.

 </details>